 This is important.
 If you are considering using furniture that you already have, you need to make sure that the floor plan compliments your furniture (and vice versa); otherwise, you might be stuck trying to squash a large dining room table into a small living space or have an L shaped couch sitting in the corner of a large lounge room.
 You will also want to consider traffic flow in different spaces, how your furniture will be placed and whether it will create frustrating or awkward detours in your home.

 The more time you spend on considering your floor plan, the less likely you will be to make a devastating error which you will have to live with.

-- Consider the placement of windows very carefully, and consider your surroundings when choosing window placement – you can significantly enhance a space with a well positioned window which looks out onto greenery, landscape or a view.
+- Consider the placement of windows very carefully, and consider your surroundings when choosing window placement – you can significantly enhance a space with a well-positioned window that looks out onto greenery, landscape or a view.

 - A general rule of thumb is to allow roughly 3 feet of walking space between furniture.

-- Consider the direction of the rising and setting sun (we always recommend considering solar if possible, check out our blog to learn why).
+- Consider the direction of the rising and setting sun (we always recommend considering solar if possible).

 - Consider a floor plan which will allow you to easily extend if this is something you might consider in future (with a growing family).